bbauska/UC-Davis-JS-Basics/readme.md

 were introduced into the language.
 They were added to the language as part of the ES6 or ES2015 and they both help to minimize the chances that a variable holds an unexpected value.
-Const will hold the value but once you've set the value for a variable, you cannot change the value of that variable while the script runs.
+Const will hold the value but once you&apos;ve set the value for a variable, you cannot change the value of that variable while the script runs.
 That will keep you from accidentally re assigning a value to a variable that has been defined using the const keyword.

-Here I've got const cheese equals yummy and now that that's been set.
+Here I&apos;ve got const cheese equals yummy and now that that&apos;s been set.
 While the script runs, it cannot be changed.
 The let keyword allows you to change the variable but it has block level scope.
-So here, let i equals zero that i is only available in a variable inside this “for block”, and it won't be available outside of the “for loop” block.
+So here, let i equals zero that i is only available in a variable inside this “for block”, and it won&apos;t be available outside of the “for loop” block.
 That adds a third level of scope to JavaScript.

-Previously we had the global scope and we had scope inside functions but we didn't have any block level scope.
-Now we've got a block level scope.
+Previously we had the global scope and we had scope inside functions but we didn&apos;t have any block level scope.
+Now we&apos;ve got a block level scope.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 476. example, const (265) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">